PMArkive/NintendoClients_wiki/Eagle-Protocol.md

 [[Server List]] > Eagle (relay servers)
 ---

-Unlike most multiplayer games, Tetris 99 and Super Mario Bros.
-35 use a relay server instead of [Pia](PIA-Overview), which is called eagle.
+Unlike most multiplayer games, a handful of games uses a relay server instead of [Pia](Pia-Overview), which is called eagle.
 Match making is still done with [NEX](NEX-Overview-(Game-Servers)), but when the session is ready, the server sends a [notification event](#notification-event) to the clients, which contains the url of the eagle server and a token.

 * [Notification Event](#notification-event)
 * [Server URL](#server-url)
 * [Token Format](#token-format)
 * [Packet Format](#packet-format)
 * [Protocol Description](#protocol-description)

+The following games use libeagle:
+* Tetris 99
+* Super Mario Bros.
+35
+* PAC-MAN 99

 ## Notification Event
 When a [matchmake session](Matchmake-Extension-Protocol) is created, the server spawns a container that runs the eagle server.
 When the eagle server is ready, the NEX server sends a [notification event](Notification-Protocol) to everyone in the matchmake session.
 The notification event has the following fields set: